Yarmulke Too Hot?

 Seth Mosler, 59, who is Jewish but not strictly observant, was walking through Central Park two summers ago when inspiration struck near the Great Lawn’s ballfields.

-He saw Orthodox kids throwing frisbees and tossing softballs, all wearing yarmulkes that offered no shade from the sun.
+He saw Orthodox kids throwing frisbees, tossing softballs, and swing their demarini softball bats, all wearing yarmulkes that offered no shade from the sun.

 “I noticed they were hot and getting sunburned,” said Mosler, a charter school business manager who lives on the upper East Side.
 There must be a way to wear a yarmulke and sun-shading brim at the same time, Mosler said he thought.